particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

   - C1 (shared with RXD_UC)
   - C2 (shared with RI_UC)

-No restrictions on the Electron/E Series (all of these can be used at the same time):
+No restrictions on the Electron/E-Series (all of these can be used at the same time):

   - D5, D6

-Shared on the Electron/E Series (only one pin for each bullet item can be used at the same time):
+Shared on the Electron/E-Series (only one pin for each bullet item can be used at the same time):

   - D1, A4, B1
   - D2, A0, A3